 • University of Nevada, Las Vegas School of Dental Medicine for the Huntridge Clinics

 The ADA Foundation Bud Tarrson Dental School Student Community Leadership Award annually highlights significant dental student outreach to vulnerable communities within the U.S. One application from each dental school.
 For 2013, a generous gift from ADABEI (ADA Business Resources) allowed the ADA Foundation to make six awards of $5,000 is made annually to one dental school on behalf of the student's winning outreach effort.

 The winner of the 2012 Bud Tarrson Dental School Student Community Leadership Award was UCSF School of Dentistry for their Community Dental Clinic student outreach program.
-Read the ADA News coverage of UCSF School of Dentistry's Community Dental Clinic during 2013.
-Read more in ADA News about the 2011 winner of the Tarrson Award, the University of Louisville School of Dentistry.
+Read the ADA News coverage of UCSF School of Dentistry and their Community Dental Clinic.
+ADA News also covered the 2011 winner of the Tarrson Award, the University of Louisville School of Dentistry.

 The Dr. Thomas J. Zwemer Award was created in 2012 by Dr. Richard Simms, then a member of the ADAF Board of Directors, in honor of his mentor and longtime friend, Thomas J. Zwemer, D.D.S.
-The goal is to recognize and encourage student programs that provide services to underserved populations outside the U.S. in the same fashion as the ADAF’s very successful Tarrson Award.
+The goal is to recognize and encourage student programs that provide services to underserved populations outside of the U.S. in the same fashion as the ADAF’s very successful Tarrson Award.
 One award of $5,000 is made annually to one dental school on behalf of the student's winning outreach program.

 - Read the American Dental Association’s policy addressing students’ participation in dental outreach programs (June, 2011) (PDF)

 If you have questions or require more information on these awards, please contact the ADA Foundation at 312.440.2547.